soitun/BotBrowser/ADVANCED_FEATURES.md

 });
 ```

-Automatic geo‑detection: Each ENT Tier1 context derives timezone, locale, and languages from its proxy IP, so no manual setup is needed.
+Automatic geo‑detection (ENT Tier1 feature): Each context derives timezone, locale, and languages from its proxy IP, so no manual setup is needed.

 Performance tip: If all contexts share the same proxy IP, set `--proxy-ip` to skip repeated lookups.